-The City of Menlo Park currently has eight active Commissions and Committees.
-The active advisory bodies are: Complete Streets Commission, Environmental Quality Commission, Finance and Audit Committee, Housing Commission, Library Commission, Parks and Recreation Commission, Planning Commission, and the Sister City Committee.
+The City of Menlo Park currently has seven active Commissions and Committees.
+The active advisory bodies are: Complete Streets Commission, Environmental Quality Commission, Finance and Audit Committee, Housing Commission, Library Commission, Parks and Recreation Commission, and Planning Commission.
 Those not specified in the City Code are established by City Council ordinance or resolution.
 Most of these advisory bodies are established in accordance with Resolution 2801 and its amendments.
-Within specific areas of responsibility, each advisory body has a primary role of advising the City Council or policy matters or reviewing specific issues and carrying out assignments as directed by the City Council or prescribed by law.
+Within specific areas of responsibility, each advisory body has a primary role of advising the City Council on policy matters or reviewing specific issues and carrying out assignments as directed by the City Council or prescribed by law.

-Seven of the eight commissions and committees listed above are advisory in nature.
+Six of the seven commissions and committees listed above are advisory in nature.
 The Planning Commission is both advisory and regulatory and organized according to the City Code (Ch.
 2.12) and State statute (Government Code 65100 et seq., 65300-65401).

-The City has an adopted Anti-Harassment and Non-Discrimination Policy (CC-95-001), and a Travel and Expense Policy (CC-91-002), which are also applicable to all advisory bodies.
+The City has an adopted Anti-Harassment and Non-Discrimination Policy (CC-21-0022), and a Travel, Meal, and Lodging Policy (CC-19-002), which are also applicable to all advisory bodies.